Enapter/grafana-plugins/README.md

 The path to the plugin directory is defined in [the Grafana configuration file](https://grafana.com/docs/grafana/latest/administration/configuration/#plugins).

-Let us assume that the path is `/var/lib/grafana/plugins` (the default).
+Let us assume that the path is `/var/lib/grafana/plugins` (the default on Linux).
 Then to install the plugin:

 1. Go to the